 Union Fellows Review Process

 Nominations for election to the Class of 2017 Fellows are now closed.
 The nomination cycle for the 2018 Class of Fellows will begin early January 2018 and interested applicants can expect a specific timeline closer to the date.

-This year the nomination cycle began on 15 January 2017.
-The last day to submit a Fellows nomination was 15 March 2017, 11:59 p.m.
+This year the nomination cycle will begin on 15 January 2018.
+The last day to submit a Fellows nomination will be 15 March 2018, 11:59 p.m.
 (Eastern Time).
 Newly elected Fellows and their nominators will be notified in late-July.
-Additionally, newly elected Fellows will be announced in Eos in late-July or early-August 2016.
+Additionally, newly elected Fellows will be announced in Eos in late-July or early-August 2018.
 Newly elected Fellows will be honored during the upcoming AGU Fall Meeting in San Francisco, California.

 AGU policy states that “the number of Fellows elected each year shall not exceed 0.1% of the total membership.”
 Thus, one Fellow is elected for every 1000 AGU members.
 The number of Fellows elected is based on the total membership at the end of the previous year.
 In addition, approximately three to five AGU members are conferred as Fellows annually.

 The nominee’s primary section or focus group affiliation will automatically review the nomination package.
 Also, nominators can select an additional three section or focus group affiliations to review the package as well.
 Section and Focus Group Fellows committees can review a nominee’s secondary affiliations upon request.